Contact Aberdeen City and Aberdeenshire ArchivesContact us

-Poor house records for Oldmill (Aberdeen), Buchan Combination (Maud), and Kincardineshire Combination (Stonehaven) are held at NHS Grampian Archives, where further information can be found.
+The archive holds some records for Peterhead poorhouse (reference PD2/PH).
+Records for Oldmill (Aberdeen), Buchan Combination (Maud), and Kincardineshire Combination (Stonehaven) poorhouses are held at NHS Grampian Archives.

 Access to Poor Law records which are less than 100 years old may be restricted under the Data Protection Act.
 Please contact us for further information.
 Remember that although the information you are looking for could be over 100 years old, it may be in a document or volume with newer information.